 The Corporation is pursuing the preparation of a preliminary economic assessment of the Eagle Island Deposit.
 Having undertaken an internal study and been encouraged by the results, Rockex has engaged independent qualified professionals to complete an independent economic analysis of the potential viability of the Mineral Resources at the Eagle Island Deposit for development.
 The preliminary economic assessment should assess the capital and operating costs of starting up mining operations at the site, as well as helping to define the additional exploration and development drilling, testing and other studies that need to be completed to progress toward a preliminary feasibility study and a feasibility study.
 The development of metallurgical studies is considered to be a necessary step in the preparation of a preliminary economic assessment and was initiated in September 2011.
-To add additional strength to the team of Rockex technical advisors, in June 2012, the Corporation retained Roche Ltd, Consulting Engineers, to assist in the preparation of a preliminary economic assessment of the Eagle Island Deposit.
+To add additional strength to the team of Rockex technical advisors, in June 2012, the Corporation retained consulting engineers to assist with preparatory work for a preliminary economic assessment of the Eagle Island Deposit.
 One aspect being considered is a proposal to start with an open-pit mining operation solely on Eagle Island in order to allow the project to be operated for several years on dry land during which time dykes could be built to extend the mining operations into the dyked area adjacent to Eagle Island in Lake St. Joesph.
+Another aspect being considered is a proposal of transformation of iron ore to Hot Briquetted Iron (HBI) to feed the North American Electric Arc Furnace industry.
+HBI is considered to be a cleaner, higher quality metallic iron feedstock for the steel industry.
+With the Corporation's close proximity to natural gas, and transportation infrastructure to supply the North American market, there are clear global advantages that the Corporation can have over the current HBI suppliers.